-On Thursday, 25 February 2016, the Open Dialog Foundation and the Radio Free Europe/Radio Liberty organised a working lunch dedicated to the topic of persecution of independent media and political opposition in Central Asia.
+On Thursday, 25 February 2016, the Open Dialogue Foundation and the Radio Free Europe/Radio Liberty organised a working lunch dedicated to the topic of persecution of independent media and political opposition in Central Asia.
 The side-event of the OSCE Parliamentary Assembly Winter Meeting was hosted by the Spanish Member of the Parliament, Mr Ignacio Sánchez Amor (the Socialist Workers’ Party).

 The report on the recent cases of clampdown on freedom of speech carried out by Kazakh authorities, including these of Nakanune online portal in Kazakhstan, Respublika media outlet in the United States, and the Radio Free Europe/Radio Liberty in Turkmenistan were discussed.